 https://example.com/wordpress.zip

-Because at some point, somebody was ignorant enough to store a backup on the root of his/her website.
+Because at some point, somebody ignorant enough stored a backup on the root of his/her website and that site got hacked.

 A Better Approach to Security